Patient Joe LaMariana: life-changing results

 “I know I sound like I work for them – I don’t.
 This is completely from the heart.”
 LaMariana wants to spread the word about omalizumab treatment to others suffering with chronic hives.

-Xolair injections have been in use for a few years to help control severe allergic asthma, and the drug is now being investigated in trials for food allergy treatment, potentially to work alongside oral immunotherapy.
+Xolair injections have been in use for a few years to help control severe allergic asthma, and the drug is now being investigated in clinical trials for food allergy treatment, to work alongside oral immunotherapy (OIT).

 Omalizumab binds to freely circulating IgE antibodies (the antibodies associated with allergies) in the bloodstream.
 This prevents the IgE antibodies from binding to mast cells, neutralizing the ability to set off allergic symptoms.
 Since it only works on freely circulating IgE, omalizumab could not bind the IgE that is already attached to mast cells.
 In theory, this would mean reactions could still occur.